Main Walk: 14 km (8.7 miles). Three hours 45 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 7 hours.

 Take the footpath heading south-east, going directly down the bank and continuing across Filston Lane.
 After passing the buildings of Sepham Farm turn right briefly along the edge of a large field to its corner, then turn left onto a footpath heading south-east across fields and meadows, eventually coming out on Pilgrims Way West.
 Turn left onto this road, which crosses the River Darent and becomes Otford's High Street.

 Make your way down the steep-sided grassy bank to a wooden kissing gate at the bottom, directly below the one where you entered the reserve.
 Go through this and down the left-hand edge of a field, underneath power lines and heading SE.
-At the far end go through a metal kissing gate and down a few steps to Filston Lane.
+At the far end go through a metal kissing gate and down a few steps, taking great care as this comes out directly onto a narrow winding lane with limited visibility for drivers.

-The remainder of the walk follows the route of Book 1 Walk 23, in reverse.
+The remainder of the walk follows the Walk 1–23 route, in reverse.

 In the field corner go past a metal fieldgate and turn left onto a broad grassy track alongside the large field, heading SE again.
 In the next corner ignore a footpath off to the left, then fork right off the farm track onto a path between hedges.
 In 125m keep left at a path junction and follow the footpath through scrubland and across a brook on a concrete slab.